tkw1536/ggman/README.md

 ### Useful aliases

-Sometimes, it is desireable to be able to cd into a specific directory.
-For this purpose the following alias can be set up.
+In addition to ggman certain aliases can be very useful.

 ```bash
 # ggcd allows 'cd'-ing into a directory given a repository name
 # e.g ggcd github.com/hello/world will cd into the directory where the